lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 System settings
 ---------------

-In the System Settings page, you can see main settings of Backend.AI server.
+In the Configuration page, you can see main settings of Backend.AI server.
 Currently, it provides several controls which can change and list settings.